kasliwalr/robotics/Projects/IndoorMapper/Setup.md

         key_mgmt=WPA-PSK
 }
 ```
 We had to provide the `scan_ssid=1` field, because our SSID is hidden.
-The result of the fields are standard.
+The rest of the fields are standard.
 To test the Wifi, the ethernet was disconnected, and Pi was rebooted.
 On reboot, we did an ssh into Pi from our PC.
 ```
 > ssh pi@192.xxx.xxx.xxx
 pi@192.xxx.xxx.xxx's password: